 Learn the value of obtaining an internship in your field of study, how to find an internship, and how to get the most out of the experience.

-The Leadership Development Program is designed to help undergraduate students advance their leadership skills.
-Students will gain an understanding of the fundamentals of leadership, but what they have learned into action, and receive written recognition from Career Services upon program completion.
-Registration is offered twice per year at the beginning of each semester.
+The Leadership Development Program (LDP) is designed to help undergraduate students advance their leadership skills.
+Students will gain an understanding of the fundamentals of leadership, put what they have learned into action, and receive written recognition from Career Services upon program completion.
+Contact program administrator to register and schedule an orientation session.

-***Please note this program utilizes “Blackboard” to collect assignments and track the completion of program requirements while recording overall student status throughout participation in the LDP***
+Please note this program utilizes “Canvas” to collect assignments and track the completion of program requirements while recording overall student status throughout participation in the LDP.